-U.2 is a new storage standard that has the advantage of the performance of a M.2 SSD and the ease of installation of a 2.5inch SSD.
-U.2 shares resources with PE1 and can be enabled or disabled in BIOS.
+U.2 is a new storage standard, it shares with the 10mm M.2, and is enabled or disabled in BIOS, and has the advantage of the performance of a M.2 SSD and the ease of installation of a 2.5inch SSD.

-See Page 69 for RAID levels supported and explanations for how they work.
+See Page 57 for RAID levels supported and explanations for how they work.